Sector Alpha

 Based on publicly available financial data.
 This is educational research, not investment advice.

-Steel Authority of India Ltd's latest quarterly results (Dec 2025) show
+What were Steel Authority of India Ltd's latest quarterly results?

-Steel Authority of India Ltd's operating margin is stable.
+Steel Authority of India Ltd's latest quarterly results (Mar 2026) show

-Steel Authority of India Ltd's long-term compounding rates
+What is Steel Authority of India Ltd's current PE ratio?

-Steel Authority of India Ltd's current PE is 25.2x.
+What is Steel Authority of India Ltd's price-to-book ratio?

 Steel Authority of India Ltd has a debt-to-equity ratio of N/A.